 Copilot works on Windows 10

-IT administrators can prepare themselves for Copilot integration on Windows 10 by following the instructions on Microsoft's support page.
+IT administrators can prepare for Copilot integration on Windows 10 by following the instructions on Microsoft's support page.

-The preview release of Copilot in Windows 10 is currently available only in select global markets, including North America, parts of Asia, and South America, before gradually rolling out to other markets.
+The preview release of Copilot in Windows 10 is currently only available in select global markets, including North America, parts of Asia, and South America, before gradually rolling out to other markets.

 Windows Copilot was first introduced in September, initially available on Windows 11 22H2, and is now enabled by default on Windows 11 23H2 devices.